ORIN RESERVATIONS

 • The Logic: By sketching multiple variations, I found that placing these buttons near the thumb-zone (bottom of the screen) allowed for rapid iteration and execution during a busy shift.

-C. Visual Feedback & Transparency
+Visual Feedback & Transparency

 It was critical to show the AI "working" without creating anxiety for the user.